harryodell/PfSS/README.md

 * ```out.txt```: a text file providing a copy of the state of the environment at the end of the simulation
 * ```stored.txt``` a text file listing the stores of the wolves having consumed sheep and acquired their stores

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgemnts

+Many thanks to Dr. Andy Evans for providing the material for the course and to his co-lecturers and teaching assistants for the delivery of the course.